basarat/typescript-react/01 bootstrap/README.md

 * We want our generated JavaScript to be compatible with ES5.
 * Finally for JSX code we want TypeScript to transpile into `React.createElement` calls.
 * Our source code will be present in the `src` folder.
-* We want `compileOnSave` to be false as the compilation will be done by webpack.
+* And we disable TypeScript's `compileOnSave` as that will be handled by webpack.

 ```json
 {